ddssff/refact-global-hse/README.md

 # What it might do soon

  * Handle CPP directives
  * Move a declaration to a particular line of a module (rather than the end)
- * Find symbols that are exported but never imported and make them local
+ * global export minimization - find symbols that are exported but never imported and make them local
  * Minimize LANGUAGE directives by trial and error
  * Remove modules that become empty
  * Fix up qualified references to declarations that moved